Authored by the expert who managed and guided the team behind the Honduras Property Pack

 Insights

-- Apartments and condos in San Pedro Sula command a higher price per square meter than houses because they bundle security features, parking, and backup power systems into the price.
+- Apartments in San Pedro Sula often cost more per square meter than older houses because buyers pay for security, parking, newer finishes, and central locations.

 What is the average housing price in San Pedro Sula in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources like Encuentra24 and the Banco Central de Honduras, which we manually verified.
+We are writing this as of 2026, using the latest data collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in San Pedro Sula.